HaydenDekker/spring-security-with-vaadin/README.md

 * Creates a temp user if no users are found on the table. usr=admin, pw=admin (does not force deletion of temp user.)
 * Ensures at least one user must always have the role ADMIN.
 * Provides a UI view that allows ADMIN's to invite other users and assign them suitable ROLES.
 (Roles dependent on the developers view specification)
 * Allows developers to bolt on security then define the specific roles as they develop each application view.
+Or use a HasViewAuthorisation interface to control access to views.
+The latter allowing decoupling security from the view.

 For Simplicity, it does not,